alessandroRoaro/Mosaic/README.md

 - Added possibility to set a global minimum width and height for nodes in MosaicPane
 - Added cursors for dragging and resizing
 - A drop is rejected when it doesn't respect the minimum width and height of the nodes
+- Logs filtering by level (debug, verbose, info, error)
+- Handling of drag events that started outside of the mosaic and added MosaicPaneListener interface to listen to such events

+Fixes:
 - Dragging is disabled when there is only one node
-- Logs filtering by level (debug, verbose, info, error)

 # Mosaic